Bad Ronald: Plot

 Babs, the youngest of the Wood daughters, becomes identified with Ronald's princess and he identifies himself as the prince.
-Duane Matthews (Ted Eccles) (who is well liked by the family), oldest daughter Ellen's boyfriend and brother of the Matthews girls, becomes identified with the evil duke that threatens their happiness.
-Ronald's goal is to "regain" his princess and remove anything, including the members of her family, that stops his dream from becoming reality.
+Duane Matthews, oldest daughter Ellen's boyfriend and brother of the Matthews girls, becomes identified with the evil duke that threatens their happiness.
+Ronald's goal is to "regain" his princess and remove anything and anyone that interferes with his dream.
 During this time, neighbor Mrs. Schumacher sees Ronald and dies of a heart attack from the shock; fearing the police will blame him, Ronald buries her too.

 Mr. and Mrs. Wood make plans to go out of town for a couple of days, leaving the girls on their own.
 Ronald confronts Babs when she is alone in the house and tells her she is his princess.
 She flees to Mrs. Schumacher's house next door (unaware of her demise), but Ronald locks her in the basement and forges a note for her sisters to find, claiming she has run away.
 Both Ellen and Althea are skeptical of the note, but the police refuse to do anything.
 Ronald later attacks Duane when he is alone in the house.
 He knocks him out, binds and gags him, and hides him in his hidden living space.
 The police now suspect something is wrong and advise Ellen and Althea to check into a hotel; they refuse.

 Shortly after the police leave, the girls hear noises downstairs as Duane tries to free himself and fights with Ronald.
 Althea notices one of the many peepholes Ronald has drilled.
 When she approaches it, she sees Ronald's eye staring back at her and screams in terror as Ronald breaks through the wall.
 The police, who have been watching the house, hear the screams and rush back.
 Ronald is captured as he tries to flee, crying out for his mother.
 Babs is found after escaping from Mrs. Schumacher's basement, and Duane is found in the living space, both shaken but not seriously harmed.